Table of Contents

 Why Do Turtles Need to Bask?

 The basking area is especially important for your turtle.
 It is here that it will enjoy warmth similar to that provided by the sun and where it will dry out after swimming.
-When basking under the heat lamp, your turtle will also be absorbing UV light, which is essential for its survival.
+When basking under the heat lamp, your turtle will also be absorbing UV lightOpens in a new tab., which is essential for its survival.

 So if your turtle is spending most of its time in the water and is not basking, it could cause problems such as fungal infections.
-Basking is a normal, natural behavior that turtles engage in in their natural habitat, so it is important that you encourage your pet to do this by providing an inviting area.
+Basking is a normal, natural behavior that turtlesOpens in a new tab. engage in in their natural habitat, so it is important that you encourage your pet to do this by providing an inviting area.
 If your turtle does not feel encouraged to bask, it could become stressed, which can then lead to health problems.

 Check Your Tank Setup

 If your turtle is staying in the water and is not coming out to bask, it is a good idea to take another look at your tank setup.
 Aquatic turtles require both land and water, and it should be easy for your turtle to get in and out of the water.
 This means providing a sloped area that will allow your pet to climb out of the water with ease.
 This is even more important for baby turtles (hatchlings).
 Turtle ramps or docks can be purchased online or from your nearest reptile store.
-Amazon has a great selection, which you can see here (opens in a new tab).
+Amazon has a great selection, which you can see hereOpens in a new tab. (opens in a new tab).

 Some people use floating docks or logs in their tank because these do not take up valuable swimming space, particularly in smaller tanks.
 However, if you are going to use a floating log, it is important to not use one found outside, unless it is sterilized first.
 Sterilizing is as easy as thoroughly cleaning the item and then boiling it to remove any microorganisms or germs that could be harmful to your turtle.